dengking/Parallel-computing/docs/Distributed-computing/Expert-Leslie-Lamport/index.md

 # Leslie Lamport

+分布式领域的顶级专家。

 ## wikipedia [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport)

-Leslie Lamport was the winner of the 2013 [Turing Award](https://en.wikipedia.org/wiki/Turing_Award)[[4\]](https://en.wikipedia.org/wiki/Leslie_Lamport#cite_note-4) for imposing clear, well-defined coherence on the seemingly chaotic behavior of [distributed computing](https://en.wikipedia.org/wiki/Distributed_computing) systems, in which several autonomous computers communicate with each other by passing messages.
+Leslie Lamport was the winner of the 2013 [Turing Award](https://en.wikipedia.org/wiki/Turing_Award)[[4\]](https://en.wikipedia.org/wiki/Leslie_Lamport#cite_note-4) for imposing clear, well-defined coherence on the seemingly chaotic(混乱的) behavior of [distributed computing](https://en.wikipedia.org/wiki/Distributed_computing) systems, in which several autonomous computers communicate with each other by passing messages.

 > NOTE: "make it computational"